Skip to Content

 Remarks

-This property specifies the password needed to open the certificate store, but only if the store type requires one.
+This property specifies the password needed to open a password-protected certificate store.
 To determine if a password is necessary, refer to the documentation or configuration for your specific certificate store.

 OAuthJWTCertSubject